 Woodland Hills in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 9.952′ N, 118° 34.053′ W. Marker is in Woodland Hills, California, in Los Angeles County.
-Marker is on Collier Street west of Lubao Avenue, on the left when traveling west.
+34° 10.934′ N, 118° 33.816′ W. Marker is in Woodland Hills, California, in Los Angeles County.
+Marker is at the intersection of Jumilla Avenue and Delano Street, on the right when traveling north on Jumilla Avenue.
 Touch for map.
-Marker is at or near this postal address: 19950 Collier St, Woodland Hills CA 91364, United States of America.
+Marker is at or near this postal address: 6134 Jumilla Ave, Woodland Hills CA 91367, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Corbin Palms House (approx. 1.1 miles away); Adventures of Superman (approx. 1.3 miles away); Old Trapper's Lodge (approx. 1.6 miles away); Adams Residence (approx. 2.8 miles away); Historic Coast Redwood Grove (approx. 2.9 miles away); Canoga Park Station (approx. 3.2 miles away); Canoga Park Fire Station #72 (approx. 3.2 miles away); Canoga Park Branch Library (approx. 3.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Corbin Palms House (within shouting distance of this marker); Old Trapper's Lodge (approx. 1.1 miles away); Van Dekker House (approx. 1.2 miles away); Adventures of Superman (approx. Adams Residence (approx. 1.7 miles away); Historic Coast Redwood Grove (approx. 2˝ miles away); Canoga Park Station (approx. 2.6 miles away); Canoga Park Fire Station #72 (approx. 2.6 miles away).
 Touch for a list and map of all markers in Woodland Hills.

 Credits.
-This page was last revised on February 25, 2021.
-It was originally submitted on February 22, 2021, by Craig Baker of Sylmar, California.
-This page has been viewed 68 times since then.
-Photos: 1, 2, 3, 4. submitted on February 22, 2021, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on June 12, 2021.
+It was originally submitted on May 28, 2021, by Craig Baker of Sylmar, California.
+This page has been viewed 32 times since then.
+Photos: 1, 2. submitted on May 28, 2021, by Craig Baker of Sylmar, California.